Lean4Lean: Verifying a Typechecker for Lean, in Lean: The typechecker

 \subsection{The typechecker implementation}

-The kernel itself is defined completely separately from \lstinline|VExpr|, and is a close mirror of the C++ code, modulo translation into functional style.
-For example, the code for inferring/checking the type of $\lambda x:\alpha.\;e$:

-Although control flow is expressed differently (here, the replacement of a \lstinline|while| loop with a tail-recursive function), the two implementations do essentially the same things in the same order.
-As a result, most bugs or peculiarities we have discovered in the course of formalizing \lfl are replicated in the C++ kernel, which gives us hope that verifying \lfl will lend strong evidence to the correctness of the C++ code as well.
-We have taken care to write things in a style which will lend itself well to the verification task.
+The kernel itself is defined completely separately from \href{https://github.com/digama0/lean4lean/blob/cpp2026/Lean4Lean/Theory/VExpr.lean#L6}{\code{VExpr}}, and is a close mirror of the C++ code, modulo translation into functional style.
+The two implementations do essentially the same things in the same order, and as a result, most bugs or peculiarities we have discovered in the course of formalizing \lfl are replicated in the C++ kernel, which gives us hope that verifying \lfl will lend strong evidence to the correctness of the C++ code as well.